 Todd taught courses ranging from intro level analog film production through BFA practicum classes.
 Before starting as faculty, Todd began as a staff member working in post-production.

 Pelton said the college first received a complaint from an Emerson staff member in December 2017 alleging that Todd engaged in “multiple, concatenated behaviors” that might have violated the College’s Sexual Misconduct Policy.

 Todd was required to work with a professional coach “to help him understand the impact of his behaviors, as well as to ensure that they would not occur in the future,” Pelton wrote in the statement he gave to faculty on Tuesday at the Faculty Institute.

 While the College typically does not release such information, Pelton said the extraordinary circumstances and the continuing “circulation of rumors and speculations” compelled him to share.

-Pelton said the staff member who reported the sexual harassment against Todd has been supported by the Healing and Advocacy Collective, formerly known as Violence Prevention and Response.
+Pelton said the staff member who reported the sexual harassment against Todd found support at the Healing and Advocacy Collective, formerly known as Violence Prevention and Response.